-- recommending to the Board the persons to be nominated for election as directors at any meeting of stockholders and the persons to be elected by the Board to fill any vacancies on the Board; - recommending to the Board the persons to be elected to each of the Board's committees; - developing and recommending to the Board a set of corporate governance guidelines applicable to us; and - overseeing the evaluation of the Board.
+- identifying individuals qualified to become Board members, consistent with criteria approved by our Board and recommending to our Board the persons to be nominated for election as directors at any meeting of stockholders and the persons to be elected by our Board to fill any vacancies on our Board; - recommending to our Board the persons to be elected to each of our Board's committees; - developing and recommending to our Board a set of corporate governance guidelines applicable to us; - periodically assessing our Board's leadership structure, including whether the offices of chairman of the Board and chief executive officer should be separate; and - · overseeing the evaluation of our Board.

 The current members of the Nominating and Corporate Governance Committee are Mr. Drouin (chairman), Mr. Crisp and Mr. Wood.
-The Nominating and Corporate Governance Committee met four times during fiscal 2007.
+The Nominating and Corporate Governance Committee met three times during fiscal 2009.